 Please note you may have to swipe your finger from left to right or up and down on the main menu to find the contacts icon.

 How to call or text a contact on your Android phone

-Okay, so to call a contact you simply need to find contact you want to call, you can do this by sliding your finger up and down the screen.
+Okay, so to call a contact you simply need to find the contact you want to call, you can do this by sliding your finger up and down the screen.
 This will scroll through your contacts for you.
 On some phones you can use the Volume up and down keys found on the side of the phone to do this for you.

 Once you have found your contact simply tap on it once and it will display a screen like the one pictured.
-This is your contacts information. it should be displaying at least one phone number, it’s possible to save more than one number per contact for example a contact may have a Home Phone number and a Mobile phone number.
+This is your contacts information. it should be displaying at least one phone number, it’s possible to save more than one number per contact, for example, a contact may have a Home Phone number and a Mobile phone number.

 As you can see from the picture next to the desired phone number you want to contact them through you can see 2 icons.
 One is a phone and one is is a speech bubble.
-Simply tap on the phone icon to call them or tap on the speech bubble to text and your done.
+Simply tap on the phone icon to call them or tap on the speech bubble to text and you’re done.

 Please note On certain Android Phones you may have to Tap on the phone number first before the icons display.